newle/newle.github.io/14ad English Idioms.md

 Meaning: When a situation gets out of control.
 Example: I meant to just have a small party but too many people came and it quickly got out of hand. <!--SR:!2023-10-25-01-25,102.4,220-->

-A snowball effect
+A snowball effect - 蝴蝶效应，雪球滚起来了。
 ?
 Meaning: Something that can continue to get more and more out of control
-Example: I just invited a couple of people over but there was a bit of a snowball effect and now there's a giant party at my house.
+Example: I just invited a couple of people over but there was a bit of a snowball effect and now there's a giant party at my house. <!--SR:!2023-07-16-21-10,2.2,223-->

 We'll cross that bridge when we get to it
 ?